 And now you, you are doing that too for others.
-So it almost seems like, you know, you could have had a near-death experience in the United States for some reason.
-And but that wouldn’t have been.
-Introduction to what you are, what you actually going to end up doing with your life.
+So it almost seems like, you know, you could have had a near death experience in the United States for some reason.
+And but that wouldn’t have been the right introduction to what you are, what you actually going to end up doing with your life.

-Robin Landsong: Yeah.
-And, and doing the same medicine is such a privilege.
+Robin: Yeah.
+And, and doing the same is such a privilege.

 Just do that again.
 Just do that again.
 And one of the things that I’m really enjoying about doing all the online sessions is seeing to people when they’re in a different place in the world, Australia and New Zealand and Africa and Europe.
 And, and so I’m trying to listen to what’s this medicine song that’s relevant for them.

-Robin Landsong: Well, my, my favorite is when it helps people get more embodied and I just worked with somebody yesterday in Ireland.
+Robin: Well, my, my favorite is when it helps people get more embodied and I you know just worked with somebody yesterday in Ireland.

-And so I, so I’m also trained as a craniosacral therapist and being an impact.
-I can feel people’s cranial rhythm across distance.
+And so I, so I’m also trained as a craniosacral therapist and being an empath I can feel people’s cranial rhythm across distance.
 So, you know, even if I’m working with somebody in Ireland, I can feel their brain, I can sense their cranial rhythm.
-And so, and so ideally the cranial rhythm is doing this when there’s a trauma spot, it’s kind of like scritchy and doing this when people have dissociated or left their body, it’s sort of like a skip.
+And so, and so ideally the cranial rhythm is doing this (hand gesture) when there’s a trauma spot, it’s kind of like scritchy and doing this (hand gesture) when people have dissociated or left their body, it’s sort of like a skip.

 Like there isn’t any cranial rhythm.
 So I sense that, of like, you know, her rhythm was kind of a little bit tight and then it was gone and then it came back in and, and then, so I thought, okay, we’re going to revisit that spot.
 Cause she’s not even an incarnated in that area.
-And so I was focusing on that, doing the same medicine, doing the empathic craniosacral, and she heard it’s okay to come in now.
+And so I was focusing on that, doing the singing medicine, doing the empathic craniosacral, and she heard “It’s okay to come in now.”

-And, and what happens is, you know, just association helps people survive.
-But when people don’t come back in afterwards, whether it’s in your death experience, a trauma, you know, extreme stress when we either compress our life force inside ourselves or it’s in our field, or whether it’s further out or whether it seems still on the other side, we don’t have that life force, that vitality to fund our physical body and we get sick, or we have some area of low function.
+And, and what happens is, you know, dissociation helps people survive.
+But when people don’t come back in afterwards, whether it’s a near death experience, a trauma, you know, extreme stress when we either compress our life force inside ourselves or it’s in our field, or whether it’s further out or whether it seems still on the other side, we don’t have that life force, that vitality to fund our physical body and we get sick, or we have some area of low function.

 And what increment and what dose?
 And she felt like a ghost to me, she felt like a shell.
 And so I just did prayer and I was like, okay, this is going to be a big one.
 Like I called in all my, you know, green Tara and Avalokiteshvara and I called in everybody and I said, this is going to be a big one.
 And so I asked her if I could hold her.

-And I said, we need you here.
+And I said, “We need you here.
 Now.
-It’s time to come home here now.
+It’s time to come home.
+Here.
+Now.”
 And she did it again.
 Like the rest of her vitality came back in her body.
-And, and when I kind of leaned back from her a little bit, like I looked in like the whole room felt it wasn’t here.
+And, and when I kind of leaned back from her a little bit, like I looked in like the whole room felt it and was in tears.
 And I, and I said, are, you know, are you okay?
 Do you need help back to your chair?